 Local partnerships on the ground

 Ending Asia’s dog meat trade for good poses complex challenges that require a genuine understanding of the situation on the ground and a multi-layered strategy.
-HSI’s primary focus is on the dog meat trade in China, South Korea and India’s Nagaland, as well as—through our membership of the Asia Canine Protection Alliance—in Viet Nam and Indonesia.
+HSI’s primary focus is on the dog meat trade in China, South Korea and India, as well as—through our membership of the Asia Canine Protection Alliance and the Dog Meat-Free Indonesia coalition—in Viet Nam and Indonesia.

 Animal rescue: China